simply-nicky/pyrost/docs/tutorials/sigray.rst

 The function returns a :class:`pyrost.STData` data container, which has a set of utility routines (see :class:`pyrost.STData`).
-For instance, usually we work with one dimensional scans, so we can mask the bad pixels, integrate the measured frames along the slow axis, mirror the data, and crop it using a region of interest as follows:
+For instance, usually we work with one dimensional scans, so we can mask the bad pixels, integrate the measured frames along the vertical axis, mirror the data, and crop it using a region of interest as follows:

 .. doctest::